rdkcentral/firebolt-apis/requirements/governance.md

  - Previous Candidate Specification does not include changes until approved by W.G.

 #### 4.8.5.
 Proposed Specification
-A version of the requirements specification that is considered, by the Working Group, to be the final Candidate Specification, and has been submitted to the Advisory Committee for final approval.
+A version of the requirements specification that is considered, by the Working Group, to be the final Candidate Specification, and has been submitted to the Advisory Board for final approval.
 This version may be used for experimental implementations and final peer-review by the larger community.

 Artifacts: